Ajay K. Sood: Research and legacy

 Sood has done research on hard condensed matter and soft condensed matter physics, with special emphasis on Raman scattering and nanotechnology.

 Research on resonance Raman studies

 Sood, along with his team of scientists at the Indian Institute of Science, has done experiments on semiconductor superlattices, fullerenes, solid C60, C70 and single walled carbon nanotubes and optical phonons.
-They was successful in exciting squeezed phonon states in KTa03 crystals using femtosecond laser pulses and employing impulsive simulated Raman scattering.
+They were successful in exciting squeezed phonon states in KTa03 crystals using femtosecond laser pulses and employing impulsive simulated Raman scattering.
 He has also shown that liquid flow in a singled walled carbon nanotube induces the voltage and current to flow along the floor direction of the tube.

 Other research efforts

 Sood has also experimented with soft condensed matter like micelle composed viscoelastic gels.
 He developed an ultrasensitive immunoassay by subjecting colloids to an electrical field, thus generating nonequilibrium phenomena.
 He has developed a medical diagnostic kit.

 Sood is now working on the modalities of enhancing the viscosity of a material by adding nanotubes without increasing its weight.